noahmyers/noahmyers.github.io/_pages/terms.md

 layout: archive
 permalink: /class/
 title: "In Class Exercises"
-author_profile: true
+author_profile: false
 ---

 ## Step 1
 Click below to download the Fuzzy Lookup Add-In for Excel from Microsoft.
+You will need to install the Add-In and then restart excel before you see the new addition to your ribbon.

 <a href="https://www.microsoft.com/en-us/download/details.aspx?id=15011">https://www.microsoft.com/en-us/download/details.aspx?id=15011</a>
-You will need to install the Add-In and then restart excel before you see the new addition to your ribbon.

 ## Step 2
 Click below to download the excel file for use in class.